Call our free Dementia Helpline 0800 888 6678

 Christmas gifts for people with dementia

-We share our dementia-friendly gift ideas for Christmas
+We share our ideas for dementia inclusive Christmas presents

 Our list of Christmas gift ideas is grouped around the different stages of dementia, focusing on presents that stimulate the mind or senses – and most importantly, have the person’s identity at heart.

-In the early stages, the symptoms of dementia are often mild, so you may be able to give the person similar gifts to those they received before their diagnosis, with small changes to make them more accessible, if necessary.
-If you are unsure whether they still enjoy or can in engage with previous pastimes and passions, you could check with a family member or close friend.
+In the early stages, the symptoms of dementia are often mild, so you may be able to give the person with dementia similar gifts to those they received before their diagnosis, with small changes to make them more accessible if necessary.
+If you are unsure whether they still enjoy or can engage with previous pastimes and passions, you could check with a family member, close friend or their primary carer.

-If the person loves gardening, you could consider a simple garden kit, such as herbs that they could grow and use in meals, low maintenance flowers or houseplants.
-Garden tools that are designed with accessibility in mind could make an excellent gift that will still be useful as their symptoms progress.
+If the person with dementia loves gardening, you could consider getting them a simple garden kit, such as herbs that they could grow and use in meals, low maintenance flowers or houseplants.
+Garden tools that are designed with accessibility in mind could also make an excellent gift that will still be useful as their symptoms progress.

-Accessible tech like smart speakers or music players with simplified controls make excellent gifts for someone with dementia.
+Accessible and assistive tech like smart speakers or music players with simplified controls make excellent gifts for someone with dementia.

 Music is a powerful tool for evoking memories, and accessible radios/music players can allow the person with dementia to select their own radio stations or preloaded playlists independently.

-Similarly, smart speakers can play music by voice command, give updates on the weather and set medication reminders, for example.
+Similarly, smart speakers can play music by voice command, as well as providing other useful services like giving updates on the weather and setting medication reminders.

 If the person enjoys reading you could consider getting them an e-reader like a Kindle with accessibility features such as the ability to increase font size.

-Boardgames, crosswords, sudoku, dominoes and card games are brilliant for keeping the mind active and provide opportunities to spend quality time together.
-You could tie these in with other hobbies: for example, you could get the person a jigsaw with a picture of a favourite place they have visited.
+Board games, crosswords, sudoku, dominoes and card games are brilliant for keeping the mind active and provide opportunities to spend quality time together.
+You could tie these in with the person’s other hobbies: for example, you could get them a jigsaw with a picture of a favourite place they have visited.

 Make sure that you consider the difficulty level of any games and puzzles to avoid frustration.
 If you are unsure what might be suitable, ask a close family member or friend for advice, or look for companies that offer accessible games, such as puzzles with fewer pieces or simplified word games.